 Need To Filter Subdomain In Google Analytics 4?

 Check out this video for an explanation of how to create filters for Google Analytics 4.
 For a written explanation, scroll down the page.

 Subdomains serve as add-ons to your primary website.
 They can be helpful because they function separately from your principal domain, but they still fall under your same domain name.
 This means you have the freedom to add new features or design edits to your subdomain while still having it be under the same umbrella as your primary domain.

-Blogs, shops, and learning portals are the most common use cases for subdomains.
+Blogs, shops, web apps and learning portals are the most common use cases for subdomains.

 For example, if you’ve ever taken a course with us, you’ve probably noticed that our learning platform is my.datadrivenu.com which is a subdomain of datadrivenu.com.